Alex Naddour

-Alexander "Alex" Naddour (born March 4, 1991) is a former American artistic gymnast.
-He was part of the bronze medal team at the 2011 World Artistic Gymnastics Championships.
+Alexander Michael Naddour (born March 4, 1991) is a former American artistic gymnast.
+He was a member of the United States men's national artistic gymnastics team and part of the bronze medal team at the 2011 World Artistic Gymnastics Championships.
 Naddour was an alternate for Team USA at the 2012 Summer Olympics in London.
-He also won a bronze medal on the pommel horse individual event competition at the 2016 Summer Olympics in Rio de Janeiro.
+He also won a bronze medal in the pommel horse individual event competition at the 2016 Summer Olympics in Rio de Janeiro.
 He announced his retirement from gymnastics on March 26, 2021, via Instagram.